-- 53. The Town Centre Master Plan identifies a number of recommendations, based upon the adopted Core Strategy policies, in relation to retail, office and leisure development, marketing, transport and street scene.
-It should be noted that the Town Centre Master Plan precedes the DTZ 2013 Study which is the most up to date study informing the quantum and location of retail development proposed through the Site Allocations DPD, however the broad principles remain relevant. - 54.
-The development of the IP-One Area Action Plan specifically takes forward the following recommendations (note that transport recommendations are referred to separately in the Transport section below): - actively promote new developments which provide a range of unit sizes rather than large single department stores (a range of sizes of retail unit are promoted through the Opportunity Areas); - promote a 'cafe culture' by permitting more food and drink uses in the town centre retail heart (taken forward through changes to CS14 and DM20 which would support an element of non-retail main town centre uses in the Central Shopping Area): - concentrate any large-scale office development in the Ipswich Village/Portman Road areas (taken forward through the River and Princes Street Opportunity Area); - support and encourage businesses in the growth sectors to locate and develop within the town centre; - residential-led mixed-use development on the Cox Lane car park east of Cox Lane (part of the site formerly known as the 'Mint Quarter'); - the Star Lane area to the rear of Old Customs House should be the main focus for additional student accommodation (note that the 2013 study raises a question over future demand for such accommodation); - sustainable mixed-use development incorporating residential should be promoted throughout the town centre (all Opportunity Areas with the exception of the River and Princes Street Corridor include an element of residential);
+55. This vision contains many synergies with the recently published Ipswich Central vision (see paragraph 59 below).
+The Town Centre Master Plan identifies a number of recommendations, based upon the adopted Core Strategy policies, in relation to retail, office and leisure development, marketing, transport and street scene.
+It should be noted that the Town Centre Master Plan precedes the DTZ 2013 Study which is the most up to date study informing the quantum and location of retail development proposed through the Site Allocations DPD, however the broad principles remain relevant.

-• residential development should be encouraged throughout the town centre, particularly family units (all Opportunity Areas with the exception of River and Princes Street Corridor include an element of residential).
+- 56. The development of the IP-One Area Action Plan specifically takes forward the following recommendations (note that transport recommendations are referred to separately in the Transport section below): - actively promote new developments which provide a range of unit sizes rather than large single department stores (a range of sizes of retail unit are promoted through the Opportunity Areas); - promote a 'cafe culture' by permitting more food and drink uses in the town centre retail heart (taken forward through changes to CS14 and DM20 which would support an element of non-retail main town centre uses in the Central Shopping Area); - concentrate any large-scale office development in the Ipswich Village/Portman Road areas (taken forward through the River and Princes Street Opportunity Area); - support and encourage businesses in the growth sectors to locate and develop within the town centre; - residential-led mixed-use development on the Cox Lane car park east of Cox Lane (part of the site formerly known as the 'Mint Quarter'); - the Star Lane area to the rear of Old Customs House should be the main focus for additional student accommodation (note that the 2013 study raises a question over future demand for such accommodation); - sustainable mixed-use development incorporating residential should be promoted throughout the town centre (all Opportunity Areas with the exception of the River and Princes Street Corridor include an element of residential); - residential development should be encouraged throughout the town centre, particularly family units (all Opportunity Areas with the exception of River and Princes Street Corridor include an element of residential).